What is Adaptive Bitrate Streaming? Benefits and Protocols

 How Adaptive Bitrate Streaming Improves OTT-IPTV Solutions

-Customizing Bitrates with ABS
+Customizing Bitrates with Adaptive Bitrate Streaming

-One of the best parts about ABS is that there’s no one-size-fits-all when it comes to bitrates.
-ABS gives you the flexibility to choose a wide range of bitrates and resolution combinations depending on your content and target audience.
-This ability to maneuver the ABR ladder ensures that you provide the best quality adaptive video streaming experience to a broad audience while gaining a competitive advantage in the process.
+One of the best parts about adaptive bitrate streaming is that there’s no one-size-fits-all when it comes to bitrates.
+Adaptive bitrate streaming gives you the flexibility to choose a wide range of bitrates and resolution combinations depending on your content and target audience.

 Multi-Device Compatibility for Scaling OTT